Broadwater Conservation District’s Mission Statement:

 Formed in 1946, Broadwater Conservation District is committed to meeting the needs of the citizens and landowners of Broadwater County, while striving to ensure the invaluable natural resources of this great state are protected and responsibly used for today and generations to come.

 Broadwater Conservation District is located in Townsend, Montana.
-Townsend is home to roughly 2,000 people and is located in South western Montana, about a half hour south of the Capitol city of Helena.
+Townsend is home to roughly 2,000 people and is located in South Western Montana, about 35 miles from Helena, the state capital.
 The Conservation District was formed in 1946 and is one of 58 Conservation District’s operating in the state of Montana.

 Broadwater Conservation District works closely with Montana Fish, Wildlife & Parks, Natural Resources and Conservation Services, Department of Environmental Quality, U.S. Forest Service, Montana Department of Transportation, and many other agencies.